-If you aren't filing electronically, mail Form 2290 to:
+If you are filing a paper return, mail Form 2290 to:

 Form 2290 with full payment and that payment is not drawn from an international financial institution Internal Revenue Service P.O.
 Box 932500 Louisville, KY 40293-2500 Form 2290 without payment due or if payment is made through EFTPS or by credit/debit card Department of the Treasury Internal Revenue Service Ogden, UT 84201-0031 Form 2290 with a check or money order drawn from an international financial institution Internal Revenue Service International Accounts 1973 Rulon White Blvd.
 Ogden, UT 84201-0038